CeusMedia/HydrogenFramework/README.md

 # HydrogenFramework
-PHP5 Framework with Design Patterns and Modules.
+PHP Framework with design patterns and modules.

 ## Installation